zhilu24/CMEECOURSEWORK/week2/README.md

 Languages and Tools Used:
-Shell Scripting (Bash): The scripts are written in Bash UNIX Commands: Basic UNIX commands like grep, wc, tr, tail, and cat
+Shell Scripting (Bash): The scripts are written in Bash UNIX Commands: Basic UNIX commands like grep, wc, tr, tail, and cat.

 Dependencies/Installation:
 This project does not require any special dependencies beyond a standard UNIX-like environment.
 All necessary tools should already be available in most UNIX-based systems like Linux or macOS.
 No additional third-party packages are required.